 Uptime (%) = ([Time machine was producing)/(Total time in the period)] x 100

-As an example, if a machine ran for 20 hours during a 40-hour work week, uptime in that week would be 50%.
+As an example, if a machine ran for 20 hours during a 40-hour work week, system uptime in that week would be 50%.

 A formula for availability is: